 - Place all the ingredients except for the sesame oil in a plastic sealed bag.
 Carefully massage the tofu so the marinade covers the whole surface of the tofu slices.
 Place in the fridge overnight or for at least 2 hours.

-- When ready to cook heat sesame oil in a large skillet place the marinated tofu and cook for 4-5 minutes per side on medium heat.
-Flipping the tofu carefully so the slices don't break.
+- When ready to cook heat sesame oil in a large skillet place the marinated tofu and cook for 4-5 minutes per side on medium heat-high heat.
+Flip the tofu carefully so the slices don't break.

 Assembling the sandwich